WCLOP/WCLOP.github.io/content/index.md

 ---
-title: 1st CVPR Workshop and Challenge on Category-Level Object Pose Estimation in the Wild
+title: 1st ICCV Workshop and Challenge on Category-Level Object Pose Estimation in the Wild
 ---

 <p class="text-center">